Human capital flight: New Zealand

 During the 1990s, 30,000 New Zealanders were emigrating each year.
 An OECD report released in 2005 revealed that 24.2% of New Zealanders with a tertiary education were living outside of New Zealand, predominantly in Australia.
 In 2007, around 24,000 New Zealanders settled in Australia.

 During the 2008 election campaign, the National Party campaigned on the ruling Labour Party's inability to keep New Zealanders at home, with a series of billboards announcing "Wave goodbye to higher taxes, not your loved ones".
 However, four years after the National Party won that election, the exodus to Australia had intensified, surpassing 53,000 per annum in 2012.
-Prime Minister John Key blamed the global financial crisis for the continuing drain.
+Prime Minister John Key blamed the 2008 financial crisis for the continuing drain.

 It was estimated in December 2012 that 170,000 New Zealanders had left for Australia since the Key government came to power in late 2008.
 However, this net migration was reversed soon after, with a net migration gain of 1,933 people achieved in 2016.
 Economist Paul Bloxham described New Zealand's strong economy, with a housing and construction boom at the time.
 Australia's weaker economy and reduced investment in mining industries during this time were also mentioned as key factors.

 New Zealand enjoys immigration of qualified foreigners, potentially leaving a net gain of skills.
 Nevertheless, one reason for New Zealand's attempt to target immigration at 1% of its population per year is because of its high rate of emigration, which leaves its migration balance either neutral or slightly positive.